VOLTTRON/volttron/README.md

 3. Typically RPC communication is 2 way communication so we will to setup shovel in both the VOLTTRON instances.
 In RPC calls there are two instances of shovel.
 One serving as the caller (makes RPC request) and the other acting as a callee (replies to RPC request).
 Identify the instance is the "caller" and which is the "callee."
 Suppose "v1" instance is the "caller" instance and "v2" instance is the "callee" instance.

    a.
-On both the client and server nodes, shovel instances need to be created.
+On both the caller and callee nodes, shovel instances need to be created.
 In this example, v1’s shovel would forward the RPC call    request from an agent on v1 to v2 and similarly v2’s shovel will forward the RPC reply from agent on v2 back to v1.

      ```